 The most important global macro-trends until 2030, which will be decisive in the coming years to achieve the growth and development goals underlying the Strategic Plan to 2023, on which the Group focuses its attention include:

-- energy transition: technological progress will produce smarter networks, generating new business models.
-Growing competition will accelerate the consolidation process already in motion.
-The expansion of renewable sources will drive greater thermoelectric flexibility;
+- energy transition: growing competition will accelerate the consolidation process already in motion.
+Technological progress will produce smarter networks, generating new business models, while the expansion of renewable sources will drive greater thermoelectric flexibility;

-- sustainable resources: the gap to be bridged in energy efficiency compared to Europe will open up new opportunities.
-The circular economy will become increasingly dominant, creating new scenarios in the waste treatment sector.
-District heating will become increasingly characterised by the convergence between renewable sources, district cooling and digitisation;
+- sustainable resources: the circular economy will become increasingly dominant, creating new scenarios in the waste treatment sector.
+Water resource management will entail technological innovation and high investments.
+The gap to be bridged in energy efficiency will open up new opportunities, while district heating will become increasingly characterised by the convergence between renewable sources and digitisation;

-- technological revolution: machine learning algorithms will change the way we face operative costs and credit management and digitalisation will create new ways of relating with customers and suppliers;
+- technological revolution: machine learning algorithms will change the way we face operative costs and credit management, while digitalisation will create new ways of relating with customers and suppliers;

 - the central role of the customer: it will change the paradigm from passive user to active prosumer - completely digital -, thanks to the development of distributed generation; e-mobility, shared mobility and autonomous driving will change the way in which we move and how distances are perceived.